Share this

 The important thing here is for change to continue; that organisations don’t reach the minimum target and then stop there.
 The more women that are represented in senior positions opens more ideas and avenues for inspiring further equality and growth.
 This prioritises equity in ensuring that they are tackling the various obstacles women face in entering or progressing in the industry.

-Join Jo Field Chart and Michelle Low as they explore the importance of diversity in the industry and what can be done to improve things.
+Join Jo Field Chart, Michelle Low and Sally Longstaff as they explore the importance of diversity in the industry and what can be done to improve things.